YourDictionary

 5. _S_ These are trying times.

-This demonstrative pronoun quiz covers the most widely used demonstrative pronouns: that, these, this, those, and also some less common ones: such, neither, and none.
+This quiz covers the most widely used demonstrative pronouns: that, these, this, and those, as well as some less common ones: such, neither, and none.

 1. ___ You can’t have that because it’s mine.